-Distributions of surplus to policyholders and shareholders will be determined by the Board after taking into account the advice of the WPA and the WPC.
+Distributions of surplus to policyholders and shareholders will be determined by the Board after taking into account the advice of the WPA and after consideration by the WPC.
 In giving this advice the WPA will take into account:

-- the need to ensure that the with-profits sub-funds and the Non-Profit Sub-Fund in aggregate are able to meet the liabilities of the Company and that the Non-Profit Sub-Fund is able to meet its own liabilities; - the current and possible future capital needs of the Sub-Fund; - the investment strategy of the Sub-Fund; - the bonus policy as set out below; - the need for an appropriate level of security in the Sub-Fund for policyholders' benefits; and - the need to ensure that different groups of policyholder are treated fairly.
+- the need to ensure that the with-profits sub-funds and the Non-Profit Sub-Fund in aggregate are able to meet the statutory liabilities of the Company; - the current and possible future capital needs of the Sub-Fund; - the investment strategy of the Sub-Fund; - the bonus policy as set out below; - the need for an appropriate level of security in the Sub-Fund for policyholders' benefits; and - the need to ensure that different groups of policyholders are treated fairly.